Think Like a Monk Book Summary I Jay Shetty

 Woman bowing in gratitude

 • When you start your day with gratitude, you’ll be open to opportunities, not obstacles.
 You’ll be drawn to creativity, not complaint.
-You will find fresh ways to grow, rather than succumbing to negative thoughts.
+You will find fresh ways to grow rather than succumbing to negative thoughts.

 2) Relationships